fbef0102/Game-Private_Plugin/Plugin_插件/Anti_Griefer_防惡意路人/l4d_mute_player_list/readme.md

 * <details><summary>How does it work?</summary>

-	* Type ```!mutemenu -> Display Menu -> choose player -> mute player chat text or mte player mic voice```
+	* Type ```!mutemenu``` -> Display Menu -> choose player
-		* mute player mic voice: you won't hear this player's mic voice
+		* Mute player mic voice: you won't hear this player's mic voice
-		* mute player chat text: you won't see this player's context in chatbox
+		* Mute player chat text: you won't see this player's context in chatbox
+	* Save player's mute list in data file: [data/l4d_mute_player_list.cfg](data/l4d_mute_player_list.cfg)
+		* The player can have same personal mute list even if server restart or disconnect from server.
+		* DO NOT MODIFY data file unlesss you know what you are doing
 	* Admin won't be muted
 </details>